Presentable signatures and initial semantics: Categories of modules over monads

 \section{Categories of modules over monads}

+This work employs category theory extensively.
+The essential notions required are those of category, functor, natural transformation, limit, adjunction, and monad.
+Our primary reference on the subject is the classic handbook by Mac Lane~\cite{maclane}.

 The main mathematical notion underlying our signatures is that of module over a monad.
-In this section, we recall the definition and some basic facts about modules over a monad in the specific case of the category $\Set$ of sets, although most definitions are generalizable.
-See \cite{Hirschowitz-Maggesi-2010} for a more extensive introduction on this topic.
+In this section, we recall the definition and some basic facts about modules over a monad in the specific case of the category $\Set$ of sets, although most of this material is generalizable.
+For a more extensive introduction to this topic we refer to \cite{Hirschowitz-Maggesi-2010}.
+Our running example is the untyped lambda calculus.